rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/log.md

 1. Resolving version conflicts for aocr model and text generator to work side by side
 2. Generating training data
 3. Trying to create box data and looking for alternatives
-4. Generated training data and training tfrecords file.
+4. Generated training data(60K) and training tfrecords file
+5. Generated testing data(10K) and tfrecords file